hanatos/vkdt/src/pipe/modules/jddcnn/readme.md

 after input device transform in the `colour` module) and then do the rest of the grading on the exr for faster interaction.

+the `light` version of the net tends to be less sharp, but is much faster and also avoids some psychedelic halucination problems of the heavy one.

 as a sidenote, [working with neural networks is pretty exciting](https://youtu.be/4h-wVe9a6rQ?t=116).

 ## parameters